ubiqsecurity/ubiq-c-cpp/src/examples/README.md

-## Documentation for ubiq_sample_fpe.c and ubiq_sample_fpe.cpp
+## Documentation for ubiq_sample_structured.c and ubiq_sample_structured.cpp
-This library also incorporates Ubiq Format Preserving Encryption (eFPE).  eFPE allows encrypting so that the output cipher text is in the same format as the original plaintext.
+This library also incorporates Ubiq Structured Encryption.
+Structured encryption allows encrypting so that the output cipher text is in the same format as the original plaintext.
 This includes preserving special characters and control over what characters are permitted in the cipher text.
 For example, consider encrypting a social security number '123-45-6789'.
 The cipher text will maintain the dashes and look something like: 'W$+-qF-oMMV'.

 See the [C API docs](https://dev.ubiqsecurity.com/docs/api).